skyeeiskowitz/6.862-Transformer-Review/README.md

-This code is not public and was taken out for the peer review portion of this project
+This code is not public and was taken out for the peer review portion of this project, but models can be loaded in the `transformer_pkg` package